carj/pyPreservica/docs/workflow.rst

 The WorkflowAPI allows users to fetch a list of workflow contexts.
 A workflow context is a workflow definition which has been configured and is ready to run.
-Workflow contexts will appear in the "Manage" type
+Workflow contexts will appear in the "Manage" tab in the admin interface under the workflow type.

 To fetch list of all workflow contexts by the workflow definition identifier